caseygirlyn/caseygirlyn/README.md

 ## About me

-With 15 years of experience in web development, I have honed my skills by managing complex projects from start to finish.
-I thrive in dynamic environments that require strategic thinking, collaboration, and adaptability.
-My expertise lies in aligning teams with the company's vision, managing project scopes and timelines, and delivering high-quality solutions.
+With over 15 years of experience in web/app development, I have honed my skills through diverse roles, successfully leading complex projects from inception to completion.
+Thriving in fast-paced environments, I excel at strategic thinking, collaboration, and adaptability.
+I take pride in aligning teams with company goals, managing project scopes and timelines, and delivering high-quality, scalable solutions.

 ## Technologies, Frameworks and Libraries